Fox Creek, Alberta: Economy

 Fox Creek's economy is driven by the resource industry with oil and gas playing the primary role.
 The major oil and gas employer in the area, since the first decade of the 21st century, is SemCAMS, which purchased various area facilities previously owned by a mix of Chevron, BP Amoco and Petro-Canada.
 As of September 2010, the company owns and operates two sour gas processing plants (Kaybob South No. 3 and Kaybob Amalgamated), a sweet gas processing plant (West Fox Creek), and numerous pipelines in the area.
 The oilfield service industry supports oil and gas activities in the area, with numerous drilling and well service companies having branch offices in Fox Creek.

 Fox Creek's secondary resource-based industry is forestry.
 Its role in Fox Creek's economy was threatened after a fire destroyed the area's lone sawmill – owned and operated by Millar Western Forest Products Ltd. – on August 29, 2008.
 After nearly two years of uncertainty about forestry's re-emergence in the local economy, Millar Western announced on June 18, 2010 that it would rebuild the Fox Creek sawmill.
 As of June 2013 the sawmill, named the Fox Creek Wood Products Division, employs 55 full-time staff producing dimension lumber in the amount of 620,000 board feet per shift or 125 million board feet per year.
 It has been operating on a single shift since full startup, which occurred in late 2011.
 The Fox Creek sawmill was acquired by Millar Western from Mostowich Lumber on August 1, 2007.
 Millar Western was bought out by Canfor in 2022.
+In July 2026, Canfor announced the permanent closure of the Fox Creek sawmill, which is expected to cease operations by late summer.

 Other employers in Fox Creek are small in comparison to SemCAMS, Millar Western, and the oilfield service industry.
 Due to the town's location on Highway 43, the town has numerous service industry businesses that cater to travelers and workers supporting the oil and gas industry, as well as trucking operations.